top of page

 Cracknell ran publicity departments that shaped the reputations of national television programs.
 She managed public perception and high-profile personas of celebrity talent from the iconic Dick Clark to the comedic Howie Mandel and the legendary Geraldo Rivera.

 She is known nationally for stirring media frenzies and managing controversy.
-She has been quoted in major media as a spokesperson and landed in the New York Post's famed 'Page Six' for representing one of the most controversial talk shows in daytime TV history.
+She has been quoted in major media as a spokesperson and landed in New York Post's famed 'Page Six' for representing one of the most controversial talk shows in daytime TV history.

 Her career started in the big 'Mad Men' advertising agency world of Manhattan, where she held account executive positions handling consumer good accounts and won numerous industry awards.
 For the past decade, Cracknell has run a boutique marketing consultancy with the mantra What Is Your Reputation Worth?